davrot/gevi/README.md

 DataContailer.py: Main class for data pre-processing of the gevi raw data.

-## TODO / Known problems

-Support for several part files was included but, due to missing data with several part files, never tested.

 ## Installation

 The code was tested on a Python 3.11.2 (Linux) with the following pip packages installed: